-The mission of the University of Kentucky Physician Assistant program is to improve the health and well-being of the people in the Commonwealth of Kentucky by graduating competent and compassionate physician assistants who will become transformational leaders in their practices and communities.
+The mission of the University of Kentucky Physician Assistant Studies program is to improve the health and well-being of the people in the Commonwealth of Kentucky by graduating competent and compassionate physician assistants who will become transformative leaders in their practices and communities.

 Inclusion and Diversity

 Quality, Safe and Accessible Healthcare